asciamanna/LastfmClient/README.md

 * Retrieving all Last.fm tracks for a user
 * Retrieving all Last.fm albums for a user
 * Retrieving recent Last.fm tracks for a user
+* Retrieving top artists for a user

 ##Coming Soon
-* Retrieving top artists for a user
+* Console Application to test the API
 * Examples using the API

 ##Suggestions